For parents of teens navigating GCSEs, A Levels, SATs or end of year exams

 — Laura Thomas, Parentology World

-Your teen does not need more pressure.
+Your teen doesn’t need more pressure.

 They need a steadier system around them.